dimanche 30 novembre 2025

 If we watch 100 videos of people who seem Haitian appearing to eat pets, any of our assumptions could be off about any or all of them.

 For any piece of evidence that cannot be confirmed, it is a mistake to assume that it brings a fractional, cumulative amount of truth.
 It might bring none at all.
 Each one might bring none.
-Evidence might not be accumulating while rumors and reports and "proofs" accumulate.
+True evidence might not be accumulating while rumors and reports and "proofs" accumulate.

 If after consideration we deem that each of 100 videos is 1/20 likely to be real, this does not mean that, after watching all of them, we are (100)(1/20)=5, or in other words completely certain 5 times over, that claim 1 is true.
 Not how it works!